Recently in Pharmaceutical Interests, Public Interests Category

 And while these leukemia victims answer inquiries by lawyers working on behalf of TCE dumpers, somewhere else in the world, in another room, at another polished bird's eye maple conference table, lawyers for a different chemical or product question different plaintiffs about their possible exposure to solvents -- have you ever glued anything (glues contain can TCE)?
 Walked by the old Naval base in the next block?

 In the end the Woburn case didn't repair the TCE victims, nor did it motivate universal action on TCE.
 But law schools use the book as a case study to instruct future lawyers prosecuting (as well as defending) the makers of toxic chemicals.
-As you can imagine then, with this sort of defense fully proven to work, people injured from environmental toxins have a difficult time getting remedy from the courts.
+As you can imagine then, with this sort of defense fully proven to work, people injured from environmental toxicants have a difficult time getting remedy from the courts.

 The Doggy-Dog World of Politicians